ycpcs/cs320-spring2016/syllabus.md

 -   Midterm exams: 30%
 -   Attendance and participation: 5%

 **(&dagger;)** You must make a good faith effort to complete all of the assignments in order to pass the course.
-Failure to complete all assignments is grounds for receiving a failing grade for the course.
+Failure to complete all assignments is grounds for receiving a reduced or failing grade for the course.

 **(\*)** You must make a substantial *technical* contribution to your team software project.
 Although the non-technical contributions you make to your project, such as planning, communication, and organization, are important, you must also make a substantial contribution to the design and implementation of the software.
 I reserve the right to assign a failing grade for the course to any student who does not do this.

 ### Course website

-Please check the course web page, <http://ycpcs.github.io/cs320-spring2015/>, regularly for important announcements.
+Please check the course web page, <http://ycpcs.github.io/cs320-spring2016/>, regularly for important announcements.

 ### Attendance